marcospolitecnica/gitcheatsheet/README.md

 # Installing Git

+There are many ways to install Git, and it depends from operating system that you are using.
+´´´sudo apt-get/apt install git´´´
-// There are many ways to install Git, and it depends from operating system that you are using. sudo apt-get/apt install git // This command will install Git and it's components for the correct usage of git on Linux on Debian. sudo yum install git // Git for Fedora. git // For MAC, the first time, you will be prompted to install it.
+This command will install Git and it's components for the correct usage of git on Linux on Debian.
+´´´sudo yum install git´´´
+Git for Fedora.
+´´´git´´´
+For MAC, the first time, you will be prompted to install it.

 # Configuring Git